melloddy/performance_evaluation/README.md

 2. Local Conda installation (e.g. miniconda)
 3. Data prep (3.0.2) and Sparsechem (suggested **0.9.5** when using platform derived models, but will also work with **0.9.6** for local runs) installation
 4. melloddy_tuner environment from WP1 code: https://git.infra.melloddy.eu/wp1/data_prep & Sparsechem installed into that environment
+5. Statsmodels is required for the ECDF functionaility, e.g. via `conda install statsmodels==0.13.2`

 ## Instructions for the main (primary performance reporting) Y3 performance evaluation report